Dr. Warren Bird recently announced that he has some big news, Warren, what’s your news?

 ECFA focuses on areas of church governance, financial management, legal compliance and gift administration.
 That’s a huge arena, as ECFA sets standards in each of these areas for churches and other Christ-centered nonprofits, currently number almost 2,300 member organizations with combined annual revenue of more than $27 billion.

+You’ve come a long way since your upbringing in Atlanta.
 How do people stay in touch?